 In recent seasons a number of players have passed a century of appearances in New Zealand’s domestic women’s one day competition.
 As each new player has reached the milestone, we’ve been asked how many had already achieved the feat.
 Until now, the answer we gave was invariably wrong due to the data missing from these tournaments.

 From analysing the available statistics and adding them to those that have been recorded against a player’s name, we have come up with the list below in an attempt to set the record straight.

 |MAM Lewis **||105|

 |*Includes games played for the Pub Charities XI at national tournaments|

 |**Played in seasons where the statistics (incl. games played) are incomplete|

-Last Updated: at the conclusion of the 2017-18 Hallyburton Johnstone Shield competition on Saturday 8th December 2018.
+Last Updated: at the conclusion of the matches played in the 2018-19 Hallyburton Johnstone Shield competition on Saturday 8th December 2018.

 Note: the 1981-82 Hallyburton Johnstone Shield and 1987-88 Hansells Trophy competitions also featured one day games which had not been collated.
 We’ve included these in our complete analysis.